HamzaLabib/HamzaLabib/README.md

 - 👋 Hi, I’m @HamzaLabib
-- 👀 Game Developer with experience in Unity, object-oriented programming, optimization, debugging and writing clean code.
+- 👀 Game Developer with experience in Unity, object-oriented programming, optimization and debugging techniques.
 Ability to learn quickly and use new programming languages, tools and applications.
 - 📫 How to reach me my linkedin: " https://www.linkedin.com/in/hamzalabib/ "
 - Also my portfolio " https://hamzalabib.github.io/portfolio/ "